WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/intro.md

   <TargetFramework>net472</TargetFramework>
 </PropertyGroup>
 ```
+5. Add an assembly reference to the `Owlcat.Runtime.Visual.dll` assembly.
+    * This is in the Wrath installation directory: `<WrathInstallDir>/Wrath_Data/Managed/Owlcat.Runtime.Visual.dll`
-5. You're ready to go!
+6. You're ready to go!

 If you're interested in contributing see [How to Contribute](contributing.md).